Fabric vs. medical mask: Health authority explains which is best

-HARLINGEN, Texas (ValleyCentral) — As the COVID-19 pandemic continues to evolve, guidelines to keep you safe and healthy are ever-changing, including guidance on which mask you need to wear.
+HARLINGEN, Texas (KVEO) — As the COVID-19 pandemic continues to evolve, guidelines to keep you safe and healthy are ever-changing, including guidance on which mask you need to wear.

 “You have to think of the mask-like a filter, just like you have those filters for your air conditioner at home, they have different abilities to filter out particles the same thing goes for the masks.”